bbradyIMHR/neuro-simulation-power/README.md

 This repository is being shared to support transparency and reproducibility for ongoing grant applications and associated work.

+**Note**: The current codebase reflects an active research workflow and is provided in its working form.
+Documentation, modularization, and generalization of the framework are in progress.
+A more fully structured and user-friendly version of this repository will be released in a future update.

 ## Data Availability